Avril112113/SSSWTool/readme.md

 The file `script.lua` is the default entrypoint, any files `require()` from there will be included into the output.
 Build with `ssswtool build ./`.
 The default output directory is `<CWD_OR_CONFIG_DIR>/_build/script.lua`.
 You may create a `ssswtool.json` to customize the build process, it is high recommended to create this, see [below on how to set it up](#json-config-format).

+You may replace `build` with `watch`, which will build, then upon any detected changes re-build your addon automatically.
+It will detect changes even during a build (build loops will be detected and stopped).

 ## JSON Config format
 This section describes the format of `ssswtool.json` and any referenced configs by it.